 - Tools You Can Use: Transitional Relief Flowcharts

 Healthcare Reform Fees Toolkit

-One thing has been clear since the Patient Protection and Affordable Care Act was signed into law: there are lots of moving parts and keeping track of them can be difficult for an employer.
-One of the more difficult aspects of compliance with the healthcare law will be keeping tabs on the fees and taxes brought forth by the new law.
-GBS has developed this toolkit to help our clients gain a better understanding of and be better prepared for the fees that lay ahead.
-This toolkit emphasizes four major fees: the Patient-Centered Outcome Research Institute Fee (PCORI Fee), the Transitional Reinsurance Fee, the Health Insurer Fee and the Excise Tax on High-Cost Health Coverage ("Cadillac Tax").
+One thing has been clear since the Patient Protection and Affordable Care Act (ACA) was signed into law: there are lots of moving parts and keeping track of them can be difficult for an employer.
+One of the more difficult aspects of compliance with the healthcare law will be keeping tabs on the fees brought forth by the ACA.
+Gallagher has developed this toolkit to help our clients gain a better understanding of, and be better prepared for those fees.
+This toolkit covers two remaining fees: the Patient-Centered Outcome Research Institute Fee (PCORI Fee) and the Health Insurer Fee.
+(The final Transitional Reinsurance Fee payments were due in November 2017 and thus are not included.)

 Medical Loss Ratio Toolkit

 The Patient Protection and Affordable Care Act requires that insurance companies spend at least 80% of premiums collected on medical care and quality improvement activities in the small group and individual markets (85% in the large group market).
 Rebates are provided to consumers by insurers that do not meet this standard — the 80/20 rule.
 Insurers that fail to meet the standard must send a notice of the failure to their customers explaining the purpose of the rule, the amount by which the insurance company missed the goal, and the percentage of the premium being returned.

 The following links will provide a comprehensive overview of the MLR requirements, assist you with better understanding the MLR requirements, and link you to notices developed by the federal government.